arp242/zev.vim/README.markdown

-It's easy to change a lot of stuff with `:substitute', but not always easy to remember patterns for more complex substitutions.
+It's easy to change a lot of stuff with `:substitute`, but not always easy to remember patterns for more complex substitutions.

 zev.vim makes it easier to apply these kind of common substitutions.
 For